The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: -complete reducibility in exceptional Lie algebras. Proof of Theorem .

 \begin{cor} Let $\g=\Lie(G)$ be an exceptional Lie algebra in good characteristic.
 Suppose $\h=\Lie(H)$ for $H$ a simple algebraic group not of type $A_1$ and that $\h$ is a non-$G$-cr subalgebra of $\g$.
 Choose $\p=\l+\q$ minimal subject to containing $\h$.
 Then the projection $\bar\h$ of $\h$ to $\l$ is a $p$-subalgebra.\end{cor} \begin{proof}By the proof of Lemma \ref{psubalgebraornongcr}, if $\bar\h$ is not a $p$-subalgebra then $\l$ is of type $A_{p-1}$ and $\bar\h$ projects to a subalgebra of $\sl_p$ acting irreducibly on the natural module.
 Since $\h$ is not of type $A_1$, the Kac-Weisfeiler conjecture (which is true for this situation by \cite{Pre95KW}) implies the only non-restricted representations of $\h$ have dimension at least $p^2$.
 This is a contradiction.\end{proof}

 Unless otherwise mentioned, for the rest of this section $G$ will denote an exceptional algebraic group over an algebraically closed field $k$ of characteristic $p\geq 5$ and we will let $\g = \Lie(G)$.
-Our strategy to prove Theorem \ref{maintheorem} is as follows: Suppose there is a non-$G$-cr simple subalgebra $\h$ of $\g$ of a given type.
+Our strategy to prove Theorem \ref{maintheorem} is as follows---we use the opportunity to fix notation for the remainder of the paper as we explain this:

+Suppose there exists a non-$G$-cr simple subalgebra $\h$ of $\g$ of a given type.
 Then $\h$ must be contained in a parabolic subalgebra $\p=\l+\q=\Lie(P)=\Lie(LQ)$, which \emph{from now on, we assume is minimal subject to containing $\h$}.
 It follows that the projection $\bar\h$ of $\h$ to $\l$ is $L$-irreducible.
 Since $\h$ is not conjugate to a subalgebra of $\l$, Proposition \ref{h1ofqis0} implies that $\q$ contains an $\h$-composition factor $V$ for which $\opH^1(\h,V)\neq 0$.
 If $\h$ is not isomorphic to $\psl_p$ or $W_1$ then $\h\cong\Lie(H)$ for some simple simply-connected algebraic group $H$ of the same type and the remarks at the beginning of \S\ref{sec:h1s} imply that $\opH^1(H_1,V)\neq 0$ for $H_1$ the first Frobenius kernel of $H$.
 In fact the same isomorphism holds with $H=\SL_p$ and $\h=\psl_p$ as any $\psl_p$-module can be lifted to a module for $\sl_p$ by allowing the centre to act trivially; then one may apply the exact sequence of \cite[7.5.3]{Wei94}.
 By Lemma \ref{dimofparabs} we must have that the dimension of $V$ is less than $64$.
 By Proposition \ref{h1sless64} it now follows that: By analysing the structure of $\q$ closely, we will find that in most cases no such $V$ appears as a composition factor of $\q$ so that these cases are ruled out: see Lemmas \ref{nobadthingsinclassicalLevis} and \ref{rankatleast3} below.

 One set of cases requires more work: If $\l$ is a Levi subalgebra of $\g$ of type $E_6$ or $E_7$, then we investigate all possible actions of $\h$ on the smallest dimensional modules for $E_6$ and $E_7$ (of dimensions $27$ and $56$, respectively).
 We will see that in any such action, a regular nilpotent element of $\h$ does not act consistently with the Jordan block sizes of nilpotent elements on the relevant modules, as described in \cite{SteComp}.
 Having reduced the possible cases as above, we show that the remaining cases of $(G,\h,p)$ do indeed give rise to non-$G$-cr subalgebras, recorded in Lemmas \ref{mtfora1a}, \ref{mtforb2}, \ref{mtforg2} and \ref{mtforw1}.